North Macedonia

 Timing:

-Carnet processing is handled on arrival and departure, with timing depending on shipment size and port of entry.
+Carnet processing is handled on arrival and departure, with timing depending on shipment size, port of entry, customs workload and paperwork accuracy.
+Build clearance time in before the first critical filming day.

 Cost: